JustAGhosT/home-lab-setup/quality/reports/Repository-Structure-Improvement-Plan.md

 This improved structure will transform your repository into a professional, enterprise-grade PowerShell module that follows industry best practices and provides an excellent development experience.

+## Context

-*Context improved by Giga AI - Used repository analysis and PowerShell module best practices to create comprehensive structure improvement plan*
+Context improved by Giga AI - Used repository analysis and PowerShell module best practices to create comprehensive structure improvement plan